 There is only one place to stay on Lake Louise: the famous Fairmont Chateau Lake Louise.
 Staying at the lake allows you to take advantage of the lake at all times of the day, and they have a private parking lot, so you’re guaranteed a spot to park.
 However it is the most expensive place to stay in all of Banff.

 There are plenty of places to stay in the area of Lake Louise; see our posts below.

 When Are Holidays at Lake Louise?

-The Lake is always busy in the summer, but you should take note of the following holidays as they are also busy times.
+Lake Louise is almost always busy in the summer, but you should take note of the following holidays as they are also busy times.

-- Victoria Day Long Weekend – 1st Monday of May.
+- Victoria Day Long Weekend (May Long Weekend) – Last Monday Preceding May 25

 - Canada Day – July 1st

 - Heritage Day Weekend – 1st Monday of August.

 - Labour Day Weekend – 1st Monday of September.